nstuyvesant/baldr/README.md

 [![node][node]][node-url]

 # Perfecto Reporting
 Named after the Norse God of Light, this server generates daily reports that increase visibility of automation obstacles.
 The server can be accessed at [https://baldr.perfecto.io/?cloud=FQDN&date=DATE-ISO-8601&securityToken=YOUR-SECURITY-TOKEN](https://baldr.perfecto.io/?cloud=demo.perfectomobile.com&date=2018-06-20&securityToken=) with the appropriate substitutions for the parameters listed.
+[This article](https://developers.perfectomobile.com/display/PD/Security+Token) explains how to request a security token.

 ## Getting Started